 the reliability and quality of the supply may vary with location and price.

-Where any defects of reliability or quality have been specifically drawn to the consumer's attention before he or she agreed to the supply, then the goods will not fail to comply with the guarantee as to acceptable quality by reason only of those defects.
-If gas doesn’t comply, consumers could have a right of redress against the supplier (that is, the retailer) and against the manufacturer (that is, the producer).
+Where any defects of reliability or quality have been specifically drawn to a consumer's attention before that consumer agreed to the supply, then the goods will not fail to comply with the guarantee as to acceptable quality by reason only of those defects.
+If gas doesn’t comply, a consumer could have a right of redress against its supplier (that is, the retailer) and against the manufacturer (that is, the producer).

-Whether consumers have a right to redress for poor quality gas under the CG Act will be determined case by case.
+Whether a consumer has a right of redress for poor quality gas under the CG Act will be determined case by case.
 Acceptable quality is a context-specific guarantee.
-It is unlikely consumers have a right to redress in all circumstances where they are affected by gas supply issues.
-However, supply contracts cannot remove the protection provided to consumers under the CG Act.
+It is unlikely a consumer would have a right to redress in all circumstances where it is affected by a gas supply issue.
+However, supply contracts cannot remove the protection provided to domestic consumers under the CG Act.

-Note that if a court grants a right to redress, it will only apply to the consumer—it would not, for example, give a right of redress to a retailer or NO against a producer.
+Note that if a court grants a right to redress, it will only apply to a consumer—it would not, for example, give a right of redress to a retailer or NO against a producer.

 Contracts with provisions relating to gas quality